-Final exam grades are my evaluation of your thesis proposal in written format.
-Everyone is required to write and submit your thesis proposal, within four pages, at the final exam date.
+Final exam grades are my evaluation of your thesis proposal in written format, which accounts for 35% of total grades.
+You are required to write and submit your thesis proposal, within three pages, at the final exam date.
 Your grades are based on how well you are able to apply what you have learned in class to your thesis proposal.
-In addition, you are encouraged to write your thesis proposal to the extent that you will submit to your advisors.
 It is reasonable to expect better performance of your thesis if you are able to complete your proposal at the end of the module.